0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

  * with the chat ID.
  *
  * @param providerAddress - The address of the provider.
- * @param svcName - The name of the service.
+ * @param serviceName - The name of the service.
  * @param content - The main content returned by the service.
 For example, in the case of a chatbot service,
  * it would be the response text.
  * @param chatID - Only for verifiable services.
 You can provide the chat ID obtained from the response to